StrictlySkyler/elytron/README.md

 ```

 #### `*` (wildcard)
-Cockroach also supports a "wildcard topic", which will execute the function assigned to it any time *any* message is consumed from *any* topic:
+Elytron also supports a "wildcard topic", which will execute the function assigned to it any time *any* message is consumed from *any* topic:
 ```javascript
 consumer.topics({
   '*': function () {},   // Executes for foo, bar, and any others